David Reichenberg

 In London, Reichenberg was immediately in demand as a freelance player with all the orchestras playing on period instruments.
 These included the Taverner Consort, the London Classical Players, London Baroque, the English Bach Festival, the Academy of Ancient Music, the English Baroque Soloists, as well as the English Concert.
 Reichenberg appeared extensively as soloist with the English Concert, and toured the United States, Japan, Germany, Austria, France and Italy with this group.
 His many recordings with the English Concert (Deutsche Grammophon/Archiv) include Bach's oboe d'amore concerto, as well as the double concerto for oboe and violin, all the Brandenburg concerti, the Handel oboe concerti, the Handel Concerti grossi Opus 3, Vivaldi's Oboe concerto in A minor, plus the G major double concerto for oboe and bassoon.
-Among his other solo recordings, Reichenberg has recorded the Handel oboe sonatas with l'Ecole d'Orphee, available on the CRD label.
+Among his other solo recordings, Reichenberg recorded the Handel oboe sonatas with l'Ecole d'Orphee, available on the CRD label.

 Following Reichenberg's arrival in London in 1978, he served as instructor of baroque oboe at the Guildhall School of Music and Drama where Marianne Richert Pfau was his first student in 1980.
 He also taught each summer from 1981 through 1986 at the Summer Academy held in Palicio de Mateus in northern Portugal.
 Reichenberg was appointed Professor of Baroque Oboe at the Vienna Hochschule in 1986.

 He died of complications from AIDS in 1987.
+A memorial concert was held in London the following January to launch the David Reichenberg Trust, intended to fund research into AIDS care as well as a scholarship for baroque oboe.